t-bast/lightning-docs/spam-prevention.md

 ## Watchtower Credit Exhaustion

-Considering the upcoming deployment of public watchtowers, a LN node may have to pay a cost per-channel update to avoid a watchtower ressource DoS.
+Considering the upcoming deployment of public watchtowers, a LN node may have to pay a cost per-channel update to avoid a watchtower resource DoS.
 A malicious counterparty continously updating a channel may force the victim to exhaust its watchtower credit, thus knocking-out victim revocation protection.